Blackwells Capital Issues Lett - GuruFocus.com

-Blackwells Capital LLC (together with its affiliates “Blackwells” or “we”), today issued a letter to fellow shareholders regarding the urgent need for boardroom change at The Necessity Retail REIT, Inc. (NASDAQ: RTL) (“Necessity Retail REIT” or “RTL”).
+Blackwells Capital LLC (together with its affiliates “Blackwells” or “we”), today issued a letter to fellow shareholders regarding the urgent need for boardroom change at Global Net Lease, Inc. (NYSE: GNL) (“Global Net Lease” or “GNL”).

 We invite all shareholders to learn more about our case for change and director candidates at www.StopARGlobal.com.